kubernetes-sigs/gateway-api/conformance/reports/v1.3.0/linkerd-linkerd/README.md

   of 2025).

-  Each major version of Linkerd has a corresponding edge release, indicated by a `version-2.X` tag -- for example, Linkerd 2.18 corresponds to `edge-25.4.4`, and therefore the `version-2.18` tag and the `edge-25.4.4` tag are on the same commit.
+  Each major version of Linkerd has a corresponding edge release, indicated by a `version-2.X` tag.
+For example, Linkerd 2.18 corresponds to `edge-25.4.4`, and therefore the `version-2.18` tag and the `edge-25.4.4` tag are on the same commit.

 - _Stable releases_ of Linkerd follow semantic versioning, and are published by the vendor community around Linkerd.